Rock Hill Golf Cart Accident Attorney

 When it comes to golf cart accidents, Auger & Auger understands just how life-changing they can be.
 Unfortunately, people don’t always take these mini-sized vehicles as seriously as they should.
 As it turns out, head injuries are the most common injuries incurred in golf cart passenger ejections and rollovers (which happen more frequently than all other incidents).

 TMIs (traumatic brain injuries) can cause many severe complications; a victim can lose their memory, become comatose, and potentially need lifelong assisted care.
-Auger & Auger has represented hundreds of victims, who have been hurt due to driver horseplay, impaired driving, and just a basic lack of experience with golf carts and low-speed vehicles.
+Auger & Auger Accident and Injury Lawyers has represented hundreds of victims, who have been hurt due to driver horseplay, impaired driving, and just a basic lack of experience with golf carts and low-speed vehicles.

 First of all, golf cart passenger injuries are much more common than those of their drivers.
 The drivers have two things going for them — their grip on the steering wheel and centrifugal force.
 For instance, while making a sharp left turn at maximum speed, both the driver and riders would be pulled to the right, but the operator has the wheel to hold onto.